2022 U.S. State Animal Protection Laws Rankings

 Every state and territory, regardless of rank, has room for improvement.
 Here, the Animal Legal Defense Fund has highlighted some strengths and weaknesses in each jurisdiction’s animal protection laws.
 The number of strengths or weaknesses listed varies based upon the jurisdiction’s rank as follows:

-The 56 jurisdictions included in the 2019 U.S. Animal Protection Laws Rankings Report℠ were numerically ranked based on their cumulative scores to 49 study questions covering 19 distinct animal protection laws categories.
-The report analyzed enacted laws only and did not review the separate issue of how these laws are enforced.
-Answers to the study questions were based primarily on the statutory data contained in the 3,400+ page compilation Animal Protection Laws of the United States (Fourteenth Edition)℠.
-The study questions were close-ended and the choices exhaustive and mutually exclusive.
+The 56 jurisdictions included in the 2022 U.S. Animal Protection Laws Rankings Report℠ were numerically ranked based on their cumulative scores to 49 study questions covering 20 distinct animal protection laws categories.
+The Rankings Report analyzed enacted laws only and did not review the separate issue of how these laws are enforced.
+Answers to the study’s questions were based primarily on the statutory data contained in the 3,400+ page compendium Animal Protection Laws of the United States (Seventeenth Edition)℠.
+The study’s questions were close-ended and the choices exhaustive and mutually exclusive.